nathollander/portfolio/projects/web-archiving/san-diego-lesbian-community-digital-records/documentation/replay-validation.md

 **Status:** Successful

-The WARC file successfully replayed in ReplayWeb.page.
-The captured flipbook publication was accessible and preserved the interactive digital publication format, including page-based viewing and visual content.
+The WARC file successfully loaded in ReplayWeb.page.
+The captured Heyzine publication resources, including the underlying PDF file and associated visual assets, were successfully replayed.

 ---

 ## Notes

 This capture demonstrates preservation of a third-party hosted digital publication.
-The item documents contemporary San Diego lesbian and LGBTQ+ community history through a publicly accessible newsletter-style publication.
+Although the publication was presented through an interactive flipbook interface, the underlying PDF publication file was successfully captured as part of the web archive.

-Because third-party platforms may change, restrict access, or discontinue hosting services, WARC capture preserves a snapshot of the publication as it existed at the time of collection.
+The item documents contemporary San Diego lesbian and LGBTQ+ community history through a community-produced publication.
+Preservation of this resource mitigates risks associated with third-party hosting platforms, link rot, and changes to digital publication services.